jairomer/neovim-config/README.md

 ### Tmux

 Tmux is a teminal multiplexer that enables multitasking on your workflow.

-It also provides a way of keeping several terminals active on remote servers, which is very useful when SHTF and the internet connection fails.
+It also provides a way of keeping several terminals active on remote servers, which is very useful when the internet connection fails.

 Tmux can be downloaded and compiled from (here)[https://github.com/tmux/tmux].